openmod/openmod/docs/devdoc/concepts/databases.md

 The DbContext houses all of your database sets which in turn hold all your information.

-In this example, we will create a database which will allow us to record everytime a user connects and we will be using the MySql provider.
+In this example, we will create a database that will allow us to record every time a user connects and we will be using the MySql provider.

 To create your first DbContext, you must create a class which inherits OpenModDbContext and add constructors for both constructors of the base class: